Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 Short-term memory can also play a role in false memory.
 When we are exposed to new information, it is temporarily stored in our short-term memory before being transferred to long-term memory.
 However, if we are presented with similar information shortly after, it can interfere with the initial memory formation and lead to confusion and false recollection.

-This is why it's important to pay attention to the details and context of new information to avoid the creation of false memories.
+This is why pay attention to the details and context of new information to avoid the creation of false memories.

 A lot of psychological review research has been carried out to study the impacts of proactive and retroactive interference.
 But, there are some problems with these theories.